jeras/TCB/README.md

   (RISC-V instruction fetch with C extension) (research in progress).
 * Support for data bursts (research in progress).

-### Reference RTL and VIP library implementation

-The RTL and VIP library are written in SystemVerilog, extensively utilizing interfaces and parameterization.
-VHDL might be an option in the future.

 ### Comparison against competing system bus standards

 WHile having similar complexity as **APB**,